Overview

 It is important that the contract is correct and reflects the permanent place of work.
 This will affect what travel costs are claimable and whether any reimbursements made have a personal financial liability to tax and National Insurance.

-The available contracts are office, hybrid and home and can be found in our Staff contract generator.
+The available contracts are office, hybrid and home and can be found in our MPs’ Staff new starter tool.

 Office